 Investigations.
 All accidents, acts of violence, and deaths will be thoroughly investigated to determine the cause, establish culpability where appropriate, and to assist in preventing future incidents of a similar nature.
 The Commandant of Cadets and the Chief, Campus Safety and Security are responsible for investigating accidents and acts of violence within the Corps of Cadets.
 All deaths and serious acts of violence, by any member of the campus community, will be referred to the appropriate law enforcement agency.
-As applicable, the Chief, Campus Safety and Security in a report to the President and will contain recommendations relative to disciplinary action and prevention.
+As applicable, the Chief, Campus Safety and Security will assist the investigation.
+All investigations will result in a report to the President and will contain recommendations relative to disciplinary action and prevention.